 SDU's systematic gender data, SDU's Gender Statistics, was originally based on the Danish UNI-C-data.
 However, due to local demand, the integration of other data sources has been furthered since 2018, including data from the local systems ØSS (HR and salary), PhD-database, and SDU-Job.
 With the transition to a new HR-system (HCM) this work was revised in 2021 in a collaboration between SDU Analytics, SDU's Budget office, and SDU's Gender Equality Team.
-The updated Gender Statistics Dashboard, is now integrated with SDU's other executive business intelligence data and has a user-friendly interface for leaders and GE Committees.

-Additional data sources are currently being integrated and in spring 2023 a new procedure for annual cleaning and updating data on research personnel has been implemented.
+The Gender Statistics dashboard is now integrated with SDU's other executive business intelligence data and has a user-friendly interface for leaders and GE Committees.
+In spring 2023 a new procedure for annual cleaning and updating data on research personnel has been implemented.
+During the fall of 2024, GET and SDU Analytics conducted a data workshop with SDU's Central Gender Equality Committee and based on that SDU Analytics came up with an updated Gender Statistics dashboard.